 15:12 to 15:18: Crowd in front of the Depository

 15:16: Phil Willis on the left.
-Unknown cameraman on the right.
-Possibly Don Cook of KTVT.
+The cameraman on the right is Don Cook of KTVT.

 Seems to be Willis in the middle-right in this film, and the above cameraman on the left.

 15:18 to 15:22: Depository employees put in a police car (See 13:07)

 15:22 to 15:28: People are let in the Depository (B&W).
 15:27: The man in white hat and carrying his raincoat on his left shoulder is possibly the same man as film by Darnell in the parking lot.

 15:28 to 15:34: Bell film of the Depository from a building later in the afternoon

 15:34: Focus on cops with guns looking up the Depository (B&W).
 15:34: Press photographer William Allen

 15:37 to 15:42: Unknown camerawoman.
 She could be the woman in blue in the Dorman film.

 15:42 to 16:02: Firemen getting into the Depository